davidpaps/algorithmic_complexity/README.md

 ---

-Now, let's look at efficiency for our own algorithms.

 ### The Challenges:

-For each algorithm you write, you should:
+For each of the following algorithms you write, you should:

-- Write a few tests (covering different cases)
+- Write tests to make sure the functions work and return the data type you are expecting
 - Implement them
 - Run your timing framework
 - Plot their curves